The Innovative History Podcast

 Innovative History puts history in motion and explores how new technologies are transforming historical research and teaching.

 Welcome to Innovative History, a podcast that explores new directions in historical research and storytelling.
-Now in its second season, Innovative History is hosted by Fulton Bryant-Anderson and Mike Halvorson, two historians at Pacific Lutheran University.
-Together, the team investigates the most creative approaches to teaching and learning history, including using video games to study the past, musicians as agents of historical change, a day in the archives, and the impact of new technologies on research.
+Now in its third season, Innovative History is hosted by Fulton Bryant-Anderson and Mike Halvorson, two historians at Pacific Lutheran University.
+Together, the team investigates the most creative approaches to teaching and learning history, including using video games to study the past, musicians as agents of historical change, the roots of capitalism, and the impact of new technologies on research.
 To contact your hosts, send email to innovativehistory@plu.edu.

 Meet The Hosts